 ADHD is a lifelong mental health condition with no "cure."
 Its symptoms can be controlled and managed, but the condition will still be there for the person to live with for their entire lives.
 Hence, people with this disorder need to find ways to cope with their symptoms.

 ADHD is Not Laziness

-Oftentimes, when a person with ADHD is struggling with a certain task, people would immediately conclude that the person is just lazy.
-In reality, there’s a lot more going on than just laziness or procrastination.
-People with ADHD often find it hard to focus and retain information due to their hyperactivity or impulsivity.
-They also find it difficult to finish certain tasks because they are easily distracted by other things around them like music or background noises from the environment.
-In fact, when ADHD brains become focused and interested in a certain task, they are able to enter a state of high concentration called “hyperfocus”.
-This special trait common to people with ADHD provides extreme attentiveness or focus to a specific task of interest.
+Often, when a person with ADHD is not interested in doing a particular task, some people would immediately conclude that the person is just lazy.
+However, ADHD is not laziness at all.
+Many people with ADHD often find it hard to focus and retain information due to their hyperactivity or impulsivity.
+They also find it challenging to finish specific tasks because they are easily distracted by other things around them, like music🎹, noises coming from the television, or any environmental stimuli.
+When ADHD brains become focused and interested in a specific task, they might accomplish things way better than other people who do not have ADHD.